halbandge/Cpp/notes/03_Operators.md

 ```cpp
 (!(a > 5)) // returns 1 if (a > 5) results to False, returns 0(false) if (a > 5) results to True
 ```

+## Operator Precedence and Associativity

+You may be familiar with BODMAS (or PEMDAS in some regions) rule for evaluating arithmetic expressions.
+It says we solve parenthesis first, then divide, then multiply, then add and then subtract.
+Similarly there are two main rules a program follows to evaluate an arithmetic expression:

+- Precedence - It tells the priority of operations.
+- Associativity - It tells what order the operations with the same priority will be performed in.

+## Operator Precedence

+Operator precedence means that some operations are done before others when evaluating an expression.
+Operators with higher precedence are evaluated before those with lower precedence.
+This concept is similar to the rules of arithmetic, where multiplication and division takes precedence over addition and subtraction.

+Here's the order of operator precedence in C++ from highest to lowest:

+- Parentheses: ()
+- Postfix operators: ++, --
+- Unary operators: +, -, !, ~, ++, --, (type)
+- Multiplicative operators: *, /, %
+- Additive operators: +, -
+- Relational operators: <, >, <=, >=
+- Equality operators: ==, !=
+- Logical AND operator: &&
+- Logical OR operator: ||
+- Assignment operators: =, +=, -= ... and so on

+## Associativity

+When an expression contains operators of the same precedence level, associativity determines their order of evaluation.

+- Left-Associative: Operators are evaluated from left to right.
+For instance, in a + b - c, addition and subtraction, being left-associative, will first evaluate a + b, and then subtract c from the result.

+- Right-Associative: Although less common in C++, some operators are right-associative, meaning they are evaluated from right to left.
+An example is the assignment operator =.
+In a = b = c, c is assigned to b, and then the resulting value of b is assigned to a.

+Understanding these principles is crucial for correctly interpreting and writing C++ programming expressions.